ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 The roadmap is divided into five phases:

 1. **Phase 1: Feature Parity Assessment** (COMPLETED) - Conduct a comprehensive assessment of all features in the Streamlit version and their implementation status in the Flask version.
-2. **Phase 2: Flask Implementation Completion** (IN PROGRESS) - Complete the implementation of all features in the Flask version to achieve full feature parity with the Streamlit version.
+2. **Phase 2: Flask Implementation Completion** (COMPLETED) - Complete the implementation of all features in the Flask version to achieve full feature parity with the Streamlit version.
-3. **Phase 3: User Experience Optimization** - Enhance the user experience of the Flask version to exceed the capabilities of the Streamlit version.
+3. **Phase 3: User Experience Optimization** (IN PROGRESS) - Enhance the user experience of the Flask version to exceed the capabilities of the Streamlit version.
 4. **Phase 4: Streamlit Deprecation and Removal** - Gradually deprecate and remove the Streamlit implementation while ensuring a smooth transition for users.
 5. **Phase 5: Containerization and Deployment** - Optimize deployment of the Flask application through containerization and deployment automation.